 Now that students have reflected on their reading habits, preferences, and goals, each student packs a bag of books with a few titles that they would like to read in September.
-In some schools students use books from the school library or the book room so that it is easy for next year’s teacher to return these books to the proper location.
+In some schools students use books from the school library or the book room so that it is easy for next year’s teacher to return them to the proper location.
 At other schools teachers put their names on the front cover of books and the next teacher returns them once school has been in session for a few weeks.
 One school has students make a list of the texts they want to read in September.
-These lists are given to the new teacher and he or she finds one or two of the titles to put in each student book bag.
+These lists are given to the new teacher, and he or she finds one or two of the titles to put in each student book bag.
 No matter what system is used, having the books ready helps everyone begin reading workshop on the first day of school.

 Write a Note to Their Teacher